martin-king/kingetal_2020_resamplingenso/figure4/readme.md

 Blue, green, and red straight lines indicate respectively the 5th, median, and 95th percentiles of the spatial correlations with observation.
 See Sect.
 3.a for more details.

 1. The steps and scripts used here are similar to Figures 1 and 2.
 Rerun `cdo_sel.py` with the longer periods (more ENSO events).
+This produces `ensomerge_djf_long.nc` needed for input in step 4.
 2. Use `plotcomp.gs` to plot the observed composite.
-3. Repeat 1. and 2. for JF and NS as well.
+3. Repeat 1. and 2. for JF and ND as well.
-3. Use `write_fortaylor.gs` to produce the txt files needed by plottaylor.m to plot the Taylor diagrams.
+4. Use `write_fortaylor.gs` to produce the txt files needed by `plottaylor.m` to plot the Taylor diagrams.

 ## Input data (as in Fig. 1):